Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Spontaneous Production of Positrons in Heavy-Ion Collisions

-\subsection{Tunneling in the two-center problem.
-Angular distribution of positrons}
+\subsection{Tunneling in the Two-Center Problem.
+Angular Distribution of Positrons}

-The potential of the system of two nuclei (\ref{VrR}) contains at $r\gg R$ a quadrupole correction.
-In the sub-barrier region the correction is $\lsim (R_{\rm cr}/(2r_{-}))^2\lsim 10^{-2}$.
-Therefore the problem is reduced to the calculation of the penetrability of a three-dimensional barrier that differs only little from a spherically symmetrical one.
-Thus we may use expansion \be V=V_0 +m^2 R^2 V_1\,,\quad S=S_0+m^2R^2 S_1\,. \ee We substitute these expressions to the Hamilton-Jacobi equation and obtain
+The potential of the system of two nuclei (\ref{VrR}) contains, at $r\gg R$, a quadrupole correction.
+In the sub-barrier region, the correction is $\lsim (R_{\rm cr}/(2r_{-}))^2\lsim 10^{-2}$.
+Therefore, the problem is reduced to the calculation of the penetrability of a three-dimensional barrier that only differs little from a spherically symmetrical one.
+Thus, we may use expansion \be V=V_0 +m^2 R^2 V_1\,,\quad S=S_0+m^2R^2 S_1\,. \ee